 A Clear Explanation of House Arrest

 A criminal case can end in a few different ways.
-While your hope is that it will conclude with the court finding you not guilty, if that doesn’t happen, then you may want to look into house arrest.
+While you hope that it will conclude with the court finding you not guilty, if that doesn’t happen, then you may want to look into house arrest.
 This alternative sentencing option is not available for everyone, but if you qualify, it can be an advantageous way to carry out your sentence.

 However, before you discuss this option with the prosecution, you need to work with an attorney who will assist you with presenting it to the court.
-Securing house arrest is not easy, so it helps to understand what it is, how it works and in which situations it might work.
+Securing house arrest is not easy, so it helps to understand what it is, how it works, and in which situations it might work.

 House Arrest Definition